capactio/capact/docs/tutorial/content-creation/terraform-manifests.md

 ## Uploading Terraform modules

-In `testdata` directory there is a Terraform module to configure CloudSQL Postgresql instance.
+In the `assets` directory there is a Terraform module to configure CloudSQL Postgresql instance.

 1. Create tar directory first: